omararh/Intelligent-Algorithms-for-Decision-Making/README.md

 The OneMax problem is a simple benchmark problem in genetic algorithms where the goal is to maximize the number of ones in a binary string.
 It serves as a straightforward test case for evaluating the performance and behavior of genetic algorithms in a controlled environment.

-Reading the first pages of `article.pdf` will allow you to understand very well this two concepts.
+Reading the first pages of `article.pdf` will allow you to understand very well this two concepts, in this article we have done important analysis on genetic algorithms.

 ## Requirements